olmadsen/beta-system/README.md

 Recently the Eriks Ernst Betarun was just copied to ../beta/r5.5/lib/linux and then the compiler seems to work.
 At least it compiles compiler/TST/tst - but some (harmless?) warnings from compilation of C programs.
 The compiler used is called beta64 in /home/olm - it is not clear how it was created;-)

 But Beta seems to run on CS/AU 64-bit Ubuntu.
-HAs bee copied to /home/olm/beta/r5.5/bin/linux.
+Has been copied to `/home/olm/beta/r5.5/bin/linux`.

-When compiling e.g. MiniSystem/qbeta/compiler.bet, gcc fails on Motif/X files – probably needs to be installed.
+When compiling e.g. `MiniSystem/qbeta/compiler.bet`, `gcc` fails on `Motif/X` files – probably needs to be installed.
 See attempts below to install!?

 #### 64-bits ubuntu stuff
 64-bit Linux – at least Ubuntu 64 – cannot execute a 32-bit executable unless 32-bit libraries are installed.
 These may be installed as described here: installing 32-bit libraries .